jawj/zapatos-demo/docs.md

 **(5) Transactions** &nbsp; A transaction function helps with managing and retrying transactions.
 [Show me »](#thing5)

-## Why does it do that?
+### Why does it do that?

-In the first place, it's a stylised fact that [ORMs aren't very good with databases](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
+It is a truth universally acknowledged that [ORMs aren't very good](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).

-I understand Postgres and SQL, and I really like them.
+I like SQL, and Postgres especially.
 In my experience, abstractions that obscure how SQL works, or that prioritise ease of switching to another database tomorrow over effective use of _this_ database _today_, are a source of misery.
-I'm afraid I count Sequelize and TypeORM among these.

-I'm also a total convert to TypeScript.
+I've also come to love strongly typed languages, and TypeScript in particular.
 VS Code's type checking and autocomplete speed development, prevent bugs, and simplify refactoring.
 Especially when they _just happen_, they bring joy.

-Zapatos aims to minimise the misery of abstraction and intensify the joy of types.
-It's a credible alternative to ORMs.
+Zapatos aims to minimise the misery of abstraction, intensify the joy of type inference, and represent a credible alternative to traditional ORMs.

+### What doesn't it do?

+Zapatos doesn't handle schema migrations.
+Other tools can help you with this:  check out [dbmate](https://github.com/amacneil/dbmate), for instance.

+It also won't tell you how to structure your code.
+Zapatos doesn't deal in the 'model' classes beloved of traditional ORMs, just (fully-typed) [Plain Old JavaScript Objects](https://twitter.com/_ericelliott/status/831965087749533698?lang=en).

-## How does that look?
+### How does that look?

 <a name="thing1"></a>

-### **(1) Typescript schema** &nbsp; A command-line tool speaks to your Postgres database and writes up a TypeScript schema of detailed types for every table.
+#### **(1) Typescript schema** &nbsp; A command-line tool speaks to your Postgres database and writes up a TypeScript schema of detailed types for every table.

 Take this ultra-simple SQL schema for a single table, `authors`: